liferay/lexicon-site/src/pages/docs/patterns/Table/table.md

 Table header can be interactive:
 * In case sorting is available
 	In this case, the sort reference column is highlighted with an arrow marking the sort direction.
-* In case drag & drop is avilable
+* In case drag & drop is available

 In both cases the column header changes to bold in hover.